CognitiveScale/cortex-fabric-examples/profiles-sdk-examples/docs/config.md

 ### Local Development

 When working locally it is useful to set:
-* `spark.cortex.catalog.impl` to the Local Catalog implementation
+* `spark.cortex.catalog.impl` to the local Catalog implementation.
-* `spark.cortex.catalog.local.dir` to the Local Catalog Directory
+* `spark.cortex.catalog.local.dir` to the local Catalog directory.
-* `spark.cortex.client.secrets.impl` to the local Secrets Client Implementation
+* `spark.cortex.client.secrets.impl` to the local Secrets Client implementation.
-* `spark.cortex.proxy.impl` to a Guice MethodInterceptor implementation
+* `spark.cortex.proxy.impl` to a Guice `MethodInterceptor` implementation.
-* `spark.cortex.client.storage.impl` to `"com.c12e.cortex.profiles.client.InternalRemoteStorageClient"` to use a local directory to mock Cortex Backend Storage
+* `spark.cortex.client.storage.impl` to `"com.c12e.cortex.profiles.client.InternalRemoteStorageClient"` to use a local directory to mock Cortex backend storage.
-* `spark.cortex.storage.file.baseDir` to the base directory when working with a local directory
+* `spark.cortex.storage.file.baseDir` to the base directory when working with a local directory.

-Example usage of the above configuration options can be found [../local-clients](../local-clients/README.md).
+Example usage of the above configuration options can be found at [../local-clients](../local-clients/README.md).

-### Using a remote Catalog
+### Use a Remote Catalog

 When running outside the cluster, set:
 * `spark.cortex.client.phoenix.url`